brito-rafa/k8s-webhooks/multiple-gvk/README.md

 }
  ```

- My webhook's job is converting the custom resources (CRs) back and forth from v1 and v1alpha1 while doing its best to support the lack of Spec.LeadSinger.
+ My webhook's job is converting the custom resources (CRs) back and forth from `v1` and `v1alpha1` while doing its best to support the lack of `Spec.LeadSinger` field.

  The final code of the CRD+controller+webhook is already at [multiple-gvk/music/](multiple-gvk/music/) directory.